Pronunciation: pro klor PER a zeen

 Tell your doctor if you will be exposed to extreme heat or cold, or to insecticide poisons while you are using prochlorperazine.

-Using antipsychotic medicine in the last 3 months of pregnancy may cause drowsiness, breathing problems, feeding problems, fussiness, tremors, or withdrawal symptoms in the newborn.
-If you get pregnant, tell your doctor right away.
-Do not stop using prochlorperazine without your doctor's advice.
+Tell your doctor if you are pregnant or you get pregnant.
+Taking antipsychotic medication during the last 3 months of pregnancy may cause breathing problems, feeding problems, or withdrawal symptoms in the newborn.

 It may not be safe to breastfeed while using this medicine.
 Ask your doctor about any risk.